MarcPayz/Detection-Monitoring-Lab/README.md

 Splunk is a leading SIEM (Security Information and Event Management) platform that helps organizations monitor, analyze, and respond to security events and incidents in real-time.
 It's commonly referred to as a "Data-to-Everything" platform because it enables organizations to gain insights from a wide range of data sources, including logs, events, metrics, sensors, and more.
 <br>
 <br>
-Splunk Universal Forwarder is a lightweight tool that collects data from various sources such as enpoinds and sends it to a Splunk deployment for indexing and analysis.
+Splunk Universal Forwarder is a lightweight tool that collects data from various sources such as endpoinds and sends it to a Splunk deployment for indexing and analysis.
 <br>
 <br>
 Sysmon, short for System Monitor, is a Windows system service and device driver developed by Microsoft.
 It provides advanced logging and monitoring capabilities to help detect and investigate suspicious or malicious activity on Windows systems.